-Last week, my friend was lamenting the fact she was away for her 16-year-old son’s first day of school and wouldn’t be there to pick him up.
+Last week, my friend was lamenting that she was away for her 16-year-old son’s first day of school and wouldn’t be there to pick him up.
 Obviously, her son doesn’t need his mom there.
 But driving him home lets her listen to him vent.
 It gives her insight into what he’s thinking, how he’s doing and whether she should be worried.

 She reminded me of the importance of listening, whether you’re a parent or a leader.